Greek Chicken Meatball Gyros

 Once frozen, pop the frozen meatballs into a freezer-safe storage zip-top bag, and they will stay in the freezer for up to 3 months!

-To heat them up, thaw them out in your refrigerator a day before needing them, and then reheat in the microwave for 2-3 minutes, or until heated thoroughly.
+To heat them, thaw them in your refrigerator a day before you need them, and then reheat them in the microwave for 2-3 minutes, or until heated thoroughly.

 Greek Chicken Meatball Gyros wrapped in parchment paper.